acronis/go-cti/README.md

 ## How the technology is used

-Cross-domain Typed Identifiers (CTI) technology is utilized by Acronis Cyber Application technology that allows third-party ISVs (application vendors) to extend Acronis Cyber Protect Cloud platform (the platform) by:
+CTI technology is utilized by Acronis CyberApp technology that allows third-party ISVs (application vendors) to extend Acronis Cyber Protect Cloud platform (the platform) by:

 * Bringing new object types and APIs to the system.
 * Extending the platform base domain model types (like types of tenants, alerts, events, protection plans) by new inherited types.
-* Enforce granular access to the objects of different types for the API clients.
+* Enforce granular access to objects of different types for the API clients.

-With CTI identifiers, the following entities become explicitly defined and linked to corresponding entities:
+With CTI, the following entities become explicitly defined and linked to corresponding entities:

 * Domain object types, i.e. object schemas like tenants, alerts, protection plans, etc.
 * Well-known object instances, like event topics, namespaces, groups.

-To describe types and instances that are associated with the CTI identifiers, RAMLx is used.
+To describe types and instances that are associated with the CTI, RAMLx is used.

 ## Installation